zk/clojuredocs/README.md

 Connect from cider (emacs) or Light Table, repl port 7888.

+### CLJS Source Maps

+The ClojureDocs project is set-up to emit source-maps for compiled javascript.
+To enable in Chrome, check the 'Enable JS source maps' option in the Developer Tools settings pane.

 ### App Structure

 The CD webapp is structured around functionality, where each distinct part has it's own root namespace (`quickref`, `vars`, etc).
 This is different from a traditional *ails app setup, where source files are organized by type (controllers, views, models), instead of by function.